cryptomkt/cryptomkt-python/README.md

 # CryptoMarket
-The official Python library for the [CryptoMarket API v1](https://developers.cryptomkt.com).
+The official Python library for the CryptoMarket API v2

 # Installation
 To install Cryptomarket, simply use pip: